-What vitamins are good for restless leg syndrome?
+What are the best supplements for restless legs syndrome?

 When it comes to supplements meant to address RLS, iron is the number one contender.
 Doctors suspect that there is a link between iron deficiency and RLS, and therefore iron is the most commonly recommended and used supplement for the condition.